12 Ways To Make Online Training Delivery A Success [Q&A]

-From set up to planning, marketing, tech and delivery, use these 12 insights to help you create an incredible online training offering.
+From set up to planning, marketing, tech and delivery, use these 12 insights to help you create a successful, live online training offering.

-Here’s our 12 most popular questions related to online training delivery.
+Here’s our 12 most popular questions related to online webinar training.

 This is perhaps the biggest hurdle for training providers to overcome whilst in the initial stages of transitioning online.
 If your trainers are already au-fait with online delivery and virtual classrooms, it certainly helps you get off to a good start.
 There’re 4 main things to consider when introducing a new tech solution:

 - Test knowledge – Accept that knowledge and experience is going to vary massively across the team.
-In order to ensure no one is either out of their depth or patronised, you need to assess prior knowledge!
+In order to ensure no one is either out of their depth or worse, patronised, you need to assess prior knowledge.

 - Communicate – You need buy-in from those that are going to be using it most frequently.
 This means keeping them in the loop, checking in and offering support as needed.
 If training is required, prioritise it!